Best Honey Extractors For Your Apiary

 Before choosing the best honey extractor for your use, you need to understand what it is.
 You might also hear them referred to as a honey spinner or honey centrifuge.

 Regardless of the beekeeping terminology used to describe one, they work the same way.
-A honey extractor is a piece of equipment that uses centrifugal force to separate liquid honey from the comb.
+A honey extractor is a piece of equipment that uses centrifugal force to separate liquid honey from the wax comb.

 The most basic unit consists of a large container or drum (also called a barrel) and frame baskets (or similar structure) to hold beehive frames.